DDB Worldwide

-DDB Worldwide Communications Group LLC, known internationally as DDB, is a worldwide marketing communications network.
+DDB Worldwide Communications Group LLC, known internationally as DDB, is an American marketing communications network.
 It is owned by Omnicom Group, one of the world's largest advertising holding companies.
 The international advertising networks Doyle Dane Bernbach and Needham Harper merged their worldwide agency operations to become DDB Needham in 1986.
 At that same time the owners of Doyle Dane Bernbach, Needham Harper and BBDO merged their shareholdings to form the US listed holding company Omnicom.
 In 1996, DDB Needham became known as DDB Worldwide.